 Inter-service interference

-Table X contains the allocations in the Radio Regulations for Regions 1-3, with footnotes concerning Europe incorporated below the table.
+Table X contains the allocations for 3300 – 4200 MHz in the Radio Regulations (“Release 2012”) for Regions 1-3, with footnotes concerning Europe summarized below the table.
 The services present in 3400 – 3800 MHz or in adjacent bands considered for co-existence analysis in this report are thus Radiolocation, Fixed Service and Fixed Satellite Service.

 Service with allocations on secondary basis, such as amateur radio and radiolocation above 3400 MHz, are not studied here.
 Furthermore ECC Report 100 contains an analysis of co-existence between BWA and ENG/OB.

-The co-existence analysis is in general not based on the BS BEM, but rather the basic characteristics of the MFCN networks, in order to provide the appropriate information for those cases when due to bilateral operator agreements the requirements on base stations have been relaxed.
+The co-existence analysis is in general not based on the BS BEM, but rather the basic characteristics of the MFCN networks, see Section X, in order to provide the appropriate information for those cases when due to bilateral operator agreements the requirements on base stations have been relaxed.

-SM: but note for FS that improves co-ex possibilities?